Off-Campus Resources

 Grief Cafe for Gaza

-Sasha Heron is an ancestral healing practitioner who leads grief circles for Palestine and those impacted.
-Grief Cafes are 2 hour long events , where individuals spend half the time together in the large room and the second half of time in small groups.
-Small groups are separated by identity-based groups: 1) Palestinian, Arab & Muslim, 2) Jewish, 3) BIPOC, 4) mixed group open to all identities.
+Sasha Heron, an ancestral healing practitioner, leads grief circles for Palestine and those impacted.
+These 2-hour events include time spent together in a large group and then in small, identity-based groups: 1) Palestinian, Arab & Muslim, 2) Jewish, 3) BIPOC, 4) mixed group open to all identities.

 Jewish Counseling and Referral Network